CMU-17-214/f2023/labs/lab12.md

 Repo link: [https://github.com/CMU-17-214/f23-rec12](https://github.com/CMU-17-214/f23-rec12)

 In this recitation, you will deploy a version of the TicTacToe game to the Google Cloud Compute Engine service, allowing you to access it remotely.
+You can use the same strategy if you want to release your Santorini implementation publicly.

 ## Deliverables
 - [ ] Enable the Google Cloud Compute Engine service, and create a virtual machine.
-- [ ] Successfully run a Docker image on your cloud virtual machine.
+- [ ] Successfully run a Docker image on your cloud virtual machine and show the running site to the TA.
 - [ ] Make a change to the code and update the image on the cloud.

 ## Introduction